-63 Physical sciences Candidates are examined in their course work up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required by individual heads of school or the course director.
+- 1 Pharmaceutical sciences 1 - 2 Pharmaceutical sciences 2 - 3 Disease management based on a scenario/case study: interdisciplinary understanding and research (general paper) 65 Philosophy Candidates are examined in course content up to the end of the Michaelmas term of the Senior Freshman year, together with such additional reading as may be required.
+66 Philosophy, political science, economics and sociology Candidates are examined in course content up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required.
+67 Physical sciences Candidates are examined in their course work up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required by individual heads of school or the course director.
 Candidates sit four papers of of two hours' duration, two of which will be in physics, the other two in mathematics.
-Further details of the papers are given in the TR063 foundation scholarship information leaflet.
-64 Physiotherapy The areas of study related to the foundation scholarship examination are: Two separate special topic/general papers (3 hours each) Clinical sciences in physiotherapy (3 hours) The special topic examinations will be based on courses of reading related to specific topics in physiotherapy and these will change annually.
+Physics paper 1 (25 per cent of the final mark) Physics paper 2 (25 per cent of the final mark) Mathematics (science) paper 1 (25 per cent of the final mark) Mathematics (science) paper 2 (25 per cent of the final mark) Further details of the papers are given in the TR063 foundation scholarship information leaflet.
+68 Physiotherapy The areas of study related to the foundation scholarship examination are: Two separate special topic/general papers (3 hours each) Clinical sciences in physiotherapy (3 hours) The special topic examinations will be based on courses of reading related to specific topics in physiotherapy and these will change annually.
 The reading will be derived from research papers and reviews in the areas chosen.
 The reading for the special topics will be prescribed by staff in the discipline.
 The examination on clinical sciences in physiotherapy will be on work completed but at an advanced level.
 Papers will be weighted equally.
-65 Political science and geography There are two examination papers.
-For Paper 1, candidates are examined in their course work up to the end of the Hilary term of their Junior Freshman year together with such additional reading as may be required by the Head of Geography.
-Paper 2 is a general essay paper.
-Paper 1 will be a 3-hour exam accounting for 66.66 per cent of the subject mark.
-Paper 2 will be a 1.5-hour exam, accounting for 33.33 per cent of the subject's mark.
-66 Psychology Candidates are examined in four 2-hour papers encompassing the modules studied up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required by the head of the school.
-One paper will be a general paper and the others will be selected from a range of papers, full details of which will be published by the School of Psychology early in Michaelmas term each year.
+69 Political science and geography Candidates are examined in course content up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required.
+70 Psychology Candidates are examined in four 2-hour papers encompassing the modules studied up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required by the head of the school.
+One paper will be a general paper and the others will be selected from a range of papers.
 All papers are equally weighted.
-67 Radiation therapy Candidates are examined at an advanced level in specified elements of their course work, as well as, by means of a general paper, their ability to critically analyse research in the field of radiation therapy.
+71 Radiation therapy Candidates are examined at an advanced level in specified elements of their course work, as well as, by means of a general paper, their ability to critically analyse research in the field of radiation therapy.
 Papers will be set as follows: